Workingmen's Party of the United States

-Organizational history

-Formation

-The WPUS was formed in 1876, when a congress of socialists from around the United States met in Philadelphia in an attempt to unify their political power.
-Seven societies sent representatives, and within four days the party was formed under the name of the Workingmen's Party of the United States.
+History

+On July 15, 1876, ten Americans and one German convened in Philadelphia to announce the abolition of the General Council of the International Workingmen's Association.
+The Workingmen Party of the United States was formed on July 19, with the involvement of Friedrich Sorge.
+The foundation of the party was pushed by the Social-Democratic Workingmen's Party of North America, which broke away from the International Workingmen's Association in 1874.
+The WPUS was unable to field its own ticket in the 1876 presidential election and its members supported Peter Cooper and the Greenback Party instead.

 The party, composed mostly of foreign-born laborers, represented a collection of socialist ideas from different groups, most notably followers of Karl Marx and Ferdinand Lassalle.
 The Lassallean faction believed in forming a socialist political party to advance their agenda incrementally through the electoral process.
 Marxian socialists, however, opposed to reformism believed in forming a socialist party as an instrument of organization of the proletariat to propagate consciousness leading to an ultimate revolutionary seizing of state power.
 They championed strong trade unions, strikes, and boycotts to develop class consciousness through class conflict.

 The party at first had little influence over any politics in the United States on a national or local level.
-Much like the International Workingmen's Association before it, the WPUS was widely viewed as socialistic.
+Much like the International Workingmen's Association in America before it, the WPUS was widely viewed as socialistic.
 However, during the railroad strikes during the summer of 1877, the party, led by the charismatic and well-spoken American Albert Parsons, showed some of its power by rallying support for the striking railroad workers.

+As the WPUS formed, co-founder Joseph Patrick McDonnell stated, "The Trades Unions should be guided to renounce political action until a powerful labor party can resolve upon beginning it."

-Although the WPUS was largely unsuccessful in the strikes it helped lead, on August 6, 1878 the party had managed to gain enough popularity to capture 5 out of 7 seats in Kentucky state legislature.
+Although the WPUS was largely unsuccessful in the strikes it helped lead, on August 6, 1878 the party had managed to gain enough support to capture 5 out of 7 Louisville seats in the Kentucky state legislature.
 As news spread around the country of the success of the WPUS, more "Workingmen's Parties" formed in cities around the country, some chartered by the WPUS and some not.

-Name Change

-In December 1877, the Lassallean-led organization changed its name from the Workingmen's Party of the United States to the Socialist Labor Party of North America.